 Two severe disorders, both quite well described, are associated with defects in purine metabolism: Lesch-Nyhan syndrome and severe combined immunodeficiency disease (SCID).
 Lesch-Nyhan syndrome results from the loss of a functional HGPRT gene.
 The disorder is inherited as a sex-linked trait, with the HGPRT gene on the X chromosome (Xq26–q27.2).
 Patients with this defect exhibit not only severe symptoms of gout but also a severe malfunction of the nervous system.
 In the most serious cases, patients resort to self-mutilation.
 Death usually occurs before patients reach their 20th year.

 SCID refers to a group of potentially fatal disorders due to a combined loss of function of both T- and B-lymphocytes.
 There are at least 13 known and characterized genetic causes of SCID.
 The most common (45%) cause of SCID is the X-linked disorder resulting from loss of function of the common gamma (γ) chain of the T-cell receptor and other interleukin (IL) receptors.
-The second most common (15%) form of SCID is caused by defects in the enzyme adenosine deaminase.
+The second most common (15%) form of SCID is caused by defects in the enzyme adenosine deaminase, ADA.
 This is the enzyme responsible for converting adenosine to inosine in the catabolism of the purines.
 This deficiency selectively leads to a destruction of B and T lymphocytes, the cells that mount immune responses.
 In the absence of ADA, deoxyadenosine is phosphorylated to yield levels of dATP that are 50-fold higher than normal.
 The levels are especially high in lymphocytes, which have abundant amounts of the salvage enzymes, including nucleoside kinases.
 High concentrations of dATP inhibit ribonucleotide reductase (see below), thereby preventing other dNTPs from being produced.
 The net effect is to inhibit DNA synthesis.
 Since lymphocytes must be able to proliferate dramatically in response to antigenic challenge, the inability to synthesize DNA seriously impairs the immune responses, and the disease is usually fatal in infancy unless special protective measures are taken.
 A less severe immunodeficiency results when there is a lack of purine nucleoside phosphorylase (PNP), another purine-degradative enzyme.

 One of the many glycogen storage diseases von Gierke disease also leads to excessive uric acid production.
 This disorder results from a deficiency in glucose 6-phosphatase activity.
 The increased availability of glucose-6-phosphate increases the rate of flux through the pentose phosphate pathway, yielding an elevation in the level of ribose-5-phosphate and consequently PRPP.
 The increases in PRPP then result in excess purine biosynthesis.